Biblical Theology

 The verse states that the number of individuals in the tribe of Judah who were counted and numbered was 53,400.

-This verse emphasises the large population of the tribe of Judah at that time.
+This verse emphasizes the large population of the tribe of Judah at that time.

-It also highlights the meticulous organisation and attention to detail that God required as the Israelites journeyed through the wilderness.
+It also highlights the meticulous organization and attention to detail that God required as the Israelites journeyed through the wilderness.

 God had specific plans for the arrangement of His people and desired order and structure among them.

-Overall, this verse in Numbers 2:4 serves as a record of the number of individuals within the tribe of Judah, highlighting their significance and the precision with which God organised His people.
+Overall, this verse in Numbers 2:4 serves as a record of the number of individuals within the tribe of Judah, highlighting their significance and the precision with which God organized His people.

 It reminds us that God is a God of order, and He pays attention to the details of our lives and our collective journey with Him.